 I am serious and don’t call me Shirley.
 (Anytime anyone says surely in any context, feel free to use.)

 A hospital?
 What is it?

 It's a big building with patients, but that's not important right now.
 (Don’t miss an opportunity to say this line if anyone gives you the opening, or you will probably regret it.)

 So what could possibly beat Airplane?
-Well, there’s one and by the title of this blog it’s pretty anti-climactic that the
+Well, I’ve chosen one and by the title today’s blog it’s pretty anti-climactic that the

 #1 The Latterday Baby Boomer list of the 15 most quotable movies of all time during the years 1964-1987 is…